 Parents of tweens and teens, we know that Halloween can be a tricky holiday to navigate.
 Our kids are on the verge of – or even well past – the trick-or-treat years.
 They crave something thrilling, but may not be mature enough or have the taste for horror.
 They seek more independence while we grapple with keeping them safe.
 What does a traditional Halloween look like to a tween or teen bridging from pumpkin parties to more adult entertainment?

 We’ve rounded up several ways to celebrate Halloween that run the spectrum from slightly spooky to flat out frightening.
 You know your child best.
 Some of these outings are ideal for the kid who still likes to stick with the family.
 Others are designed for teens (and adults) who are comfortable with independent outings.
+Please, please drop us a comment if you have more ideas.
+This year is rough for our teens and tweens.

 If you landed on this page hoping to find Twin Cities Halloween events for kids, we have a monster master list to browse.
 This includes free events, ticketed events, parties in the park, trick-or-treat trails, and fall festivals of all kinds.